Temporal Contrastive Learning through implicit non-equilibrium memory: Temporal Contrastive learning using implicit memory

-Intuitively, the kernel $K$ computes the approximate (finite) time derivative of $s_{ij}(t)$.
+Intuitively, the kernel $K$ computes the approximate (finite) time derivative of $s_{ij}(t)$; this is what requires the kernel timescale $\tau_K \ll \tau_f$.
 The rapid rise of the sawtooth from free to clamped states results in a large derivative that exceeds the threshold $\theta_g$ in $g(x)$ and provides the necessary contrastive learning update.
-Critically, the slow sawtooth relaxation from clamped to free has a small time-derivative that is below $\theta_g$.
+The slow relaxation from clamped to free has a small time-derivative that is below $\theta_g$.
+The ability to distinguish free-to-clamped versus clamped-to-free transitions requires $\tau_f \ll \tau_s$ as shown in Appendix A.

-Consequently, the sawtooth protocol allows systems with non-equilibrium memory kernels to naturally learn through contrastive rules by comparing free and clamped states over time.
-Note that our model here does not include an explicit memory module that stores the free and clamped state configurations but rather exploits the memory implicit in the local feedback dynamics at each synapse.
+Consequently, the fast-slow sawtooth protocol allows systems with non-equilibrium memory kernels to naturally learn through contrastive rules by comparing free and clamped states over time.
+Note that our model here does not include an explicit memory module that stores the free and clamped state configurations but rather exploits the memory implicit in local feedback dynamics at each synapse.